 - Audio Interface

 While it is possible, and this is what I do with my Roland SPD-SX and Alternate Mode malletKat, it’s much more of a headache if you want to just plug in and play.
 I have to plug all of that in at every gig I play.

-My conclusion: this product should be discontinued.
+My conclusion: the SPD-30 should be discontinued.
 The next version of the SPD-SX should include all the I/O that the Octapad does.

 The SPD-SX is the newest iteration of the SPD family.
 I have owned both the SPD-S and the SPD-SX and I can tell you that this is my favorite electronic sample pad on the entire list.

 Take a listen to the included kit presets below.